mesosphere/dcos-docs-site/pages/1.13/administering-clusters/securing-your-cluster/index.md

 Access to the admin zone is controlled by Admin Router.

 HTTP requests incoming to your DC/OS cluster are proxied through Admin Router (using [Nginx](http://nginx.org) with [OpenResty](https://openresty.org) at its core).
 Admin Router denies access to most HTTP endpoints for unauthenticated requests.
 In order for a request to be authenticated, it must present a valid authentication token in its Authorization header.
-A token can be obtained by going through the authentication flow.
+A token can be obtained by going through the authentication process.
 See the [Security documentation](/1.13/security/) for more information.

-Authenticated users are authorized to perform arbitrary actions in their cluster.
-That is, there is currently no fine-grained access control in DC/OS besides having access or not having access to services.
+Authenticated users are authorized to perform any actions in their cluster.
+There is currently no fine-grained access control in DC/OS besides having access or not having access to services.

 #### Steps for securing Admin Router